AmineAgrane/mastermind_human_vs_ia/README.md

 # What is Mastermind ?
 <img src="https://github.com/AmineAgrane/mastermind_human_vs_ia/blob/main/logo.png" height="200" align="center"/>

-Master Mind is a board game invented by Marco Meirovitz in the 1960s.
+MasterMind is a board game invented by Marco Meirovitz in the 1960s.
 It is a game of reflection and deduction for two players.
 Like chess, Master Mind uses logic and memory.
 The principle of the game is relatively simple.
 Player 1 creates a combination of N pieces with C colors.
 Player 2 must find the secret combination.
 For this he has T attempts.
 At each test, player 1 indicates the number of well-placed and badly-placed checkers.
 If player 2 finds the secret combination in less than T attempts he wins the round.
 Then both players switch roles.

 The goal is to find the secret combination.
 Each pawn of the combination is of a random color among all the possible colors.
 There can be several pieces of the same color.
 There is no time limit for reflection.